-The program we wrote above uses specific values of the world's population and rate of growth.
+The program we wrote above uses specific values of the world's population and the rate of growth.
 Thus, this program solves only one specific problem for the given values.
-What if we wanted to calculate the results for a different growth rate? or even a different population?
+What if we wanted to calculate the results for a different growth rate?
+Or even a different estimate of the population?
 What if we wanted to try out the program for varying quantities of both?
 Such a program would be much more useful and could be used over and over again.
-Notice that the program begins by assigning specific vaues to the two variables:
+Notice that the program begins by assigning specific values to the two variables: